-The Brockport Master of Business Administration (MBA) is a unique 36-credit hour program designed for working professionals, especially those in small- to medium-sized enterprises.
-It is designed to increase the leadership and management skills of mid-career professionals who are interested in taking on expanded roles within their organizations.
-The program is delivered using a combination of synchronous and asynchronous technology mediation (i.e., via online modality) along with six mandatory residencies.
+The Brockport Master of Business Administration (MBA) is a unique 36-credit hour program designed for working professionals.
+It is designed to increase the leadership and management skills of early and mid-career professionals who are interested in taking on expanded roles within their organizations.
+The program is 100% online and delivered using a combination of synchronous and asynchronous teaching.

-The program is part-time, cohort-based and can be completed in two years.
-Students take no more than 6 ch (two courses) each semester.
+The program is part-time.
+Students take no more than 6 credits (two courses) each semester.

 Admission to the Program

 Students must have a bachelor's degree or its equivalent from a regionally-accredited college or university.
 International students with degrees issued outside the U.S. must meet the standards for a U.S. baccalaureate degree.
 Students who are admitted without the necessary academic preparation may be admitted conditionally and required to complete a configuration of undergraduate courses or other preparatory courses before beginning the graduate program.

 Applicants to the Brockport MBA program must submit a completed application.
 Criteria and procedures for application require submission or evidence of the following:

 - Official transcripts of all prior undergraduate and graduate work, documenting receipt of a bachelor’s degree or higher from an accredited four-year college or university as noted above with a minimum undergraduate GPA of 3.0 on a 4.0 scale.
 The baccalaureate degree must reflect at least 120 credits.